dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 First Release - no major changes.
 BIOS 4002 (2023/03/21) is used.

+Second Release - No EFI changes whatsoever (use OCAT to update; see guide here:  https://github.com/dclive/Howto--Update-OpenCore-with-OCAT); the only updates at this time (1-October-2023) are due to BIOS 4204 dated Sept 4 2023, found here:  https://www.asus.com/us/motherboards-components/motherboards/prime/prime-b450m-a-ii/helpdesk_bios/?model2Name=PRIME-B450M-A-II).
+I suggest updating to this BIOS, and enabling PBO for a mild performance boost, shown below in the GeekBench section.

+Sonoma MacOS 14 Statement:  This EFI / Setup seems to crash when I try to install Sonoma.
+No further update at this time.

 ![229230925-1fc9cda2-0da5-46b3-ac8e-f40596f496f1.png (281×526)](https://user-images.githubusercontent.com/4536776/229230925-1fc9cda2-0da5-46b3-ac8e-f40596f496f1.png)

 **Typical is Geekbench 6.x scores of 1931 single and 8182 multi-core, using PC3000 RAM, and 3.5% higher MC with faster RAM.